 Brad Finkle, author of Holiday Hero: A Man's Manual for Holiday Lighting (Chronicle, 2003, San Francisco), suggests the pros and cons of net lighting.

-- More expensive than "regular" lights, even LEDs.
+Net lights are more expensive than "regular" lights, even LEDs.

-- Often hard to find and the first to be purchased during the holiday season, which could result in an inconsistent look.
+They're often hard to find and the first to be purchased during the holiday season, which could result in an inconsistent look.